+Influencing Factors:

 Complexity: Size and technical complexity of permit applications and construction work requiring varying amounts of review/inspection times e.g. Industrial, Institutional, Commercial (ICI) and High Rise Residential applications offer more unique circumstances to review and assess, while residential construction tends to require more inspections and attention.

 Geography: Can lead to more travel time, fewer inspections per day resulting in higher costs per permit.
 Some municipalities deliver services from more than one location which requires more resources and raises costs.

 Inspection Services: Nature of the inspection process varies by project, and by municipality.

 Legislative Changes: Administering new requirements of the Building Code Act and the Ontario Building Code and other revisions or 'new' Acts and Regulations adds to the process for review and inspection and increases operating costs, short term and long term (this does not take into consideration the regulatory regime in other provinces).

 Municipal Policy: Permit requirements will vary between jurisdictions, i.e. phasing of permits (one for the foundation, one for plumbing, one for the structure, etc.; vs. one that covers all phases of construction).
-Additional Information:

-Although the Cities of Calgary and Winnipeg do not follow the same guidelines as Ontario partners, both participate in the service area and provide results where possible.
+The Cities of Calgary, Montreal and Winnipeg do not follow the same guidelines as Ontario; however results are included, where possible.

-7

 Building Permits and Inspections

 How many building permits were issued?

-Fig 2.1 Number of Building Permits Issued (In Thousands)
+Fig 2.1 Number of Building Permits Issued in the Calendar Year

-Source: BLDG206 (Service Level) Note: Permits include residential, Institutional/Commercial/Industrial (ICI) and other (agriculture and tents) categories as per Stats Canada.
+Source: BLDG206 (Service Level)

+Note: Building permits include residential, ICI (Industrial, Commercial and Institutional) and other (agriculture and tents) categories.
+Building Permits are defined as permits required for construction that is subject to the Building Code Act and Ontario Building Code (for Ontario municipalities); Manitoba Building Code (Winnipeg): Alberta Building Code (Calgary); and Quebec Building Code (Montreal).

 How many new residential dwelling units were created?

-Fig 2.2 New Residential Units Created per 100,000 Population Source: BLDG221 (Service Level) Note: This is an economic indicator that highlights development trends in a municipality.
+Fig 2.2 New Residential Units Created per 100,000 Population

+Source: BLDG221 (Service Level)

+Note: This is an economic indicator that highlights development trends in a municipality.
 Typically, there is a correlation between the number of new residential dwelling units, population growth and the overall economic growth of a municipality.

 How much does it cost to conduct reviews of construction plans, issue building permits, conduct inspections and enforce the Building Code Act and Regulations?

 Fig 2.3 Operating Cost of Building Permits and Inspection Services per \$1,000 in Construction Value

-Source: BLDG325M (Efficiency) Note: Fluctuation in year over year results is impacted by construction values.
+Source: BLDG325M (Efficiency)

+Note: Fluctuation in year over year results is impacted by construction values.